-Daniela Friedman, Professor and Chair of the Department of Health Promotion, Education, and Behavior, is the new Co-Director of the Arnold School of Public Health’s Office for the Study of Aging.
-She is a leader in gerontology and community- and partner-engaged health promotion in South Carolina, dedicated to improving health literacy and reducing health disparities among older adults across the state.
-Dr. Friedman’s federally funded research networks, including the Centers for Disease Control and Prevention-funded South Carolina Healthy Brain Research Network and South Carolina Cancer Prevention and Control Research Network, are focused on the communication and dissemination of evidence-based health messages and programs.
+Daniela Friedman, Professor and Chair of the Department of Health Promotion, Education, and Behavior, is the Co-Director of the Arnold School of Public Health’s OSA.
+She is a leader in gerontology and community- engaged health promotion in South Carolina, dedicated to improving health literacy and reducing health disparities among older adults across the state.
+Dr. Friedman’s federally-funded research networks, including the Centers for Disease Control and Prevention-funded South Carolina Healthy Brain Research Network and South Carolina Cancer Prevention and Control Research Network, are focused on the communication and dissemination of evidence-based health messages and programs.
 Dr. Friedman also directs the university-wide Certificate of Graduate Study in Health Communication.

 Lee Pearson has more than 20 years of experience in addressing public health priorities in South Carolina, including a specific focus on the unique needs of the state’s aging population.
 Most recently, he helped to lead a statewide taskforce on long-term care.
 Dr. Pearson holds a doctor of public health degree in health promotion, education and behavior, as well as a graduate certificate in gerontology.
 He serves as the co-director of OSA.
 In that role, he works with the entire OSA team to advance the core mission and promote expanded opportunities with collaborative partners.
 In addition to his role with OSA, Dr. Pearson is the associate dean for operations and accreditation in the Arnold School of Public Health, and he serves on the board of the SC chapter of the Alzheimer’s Association and is a gubernatorial appointee to the Joint Legislative Committee to Study Services, Programs and Facilities for the Aging.

-Maggi Miller received her MS in health promotion from the University of Delaware and a PhD in epidemiology from University of South Carolina University Arnold School of Public Health.
-Her primary responsibilities for the office involve research, grant writing, preparation and publication of scientific manuscripts, and evaluation of current research projects.
-She also manages the SC Alzheimer's Disease Registry.
+Maggi Miller received her MS in health promotion from the University of Delaware and a PhD in epidemiology from the University of South Carolina.
+She is a research assistant professor in the Department of Epidemiology and Biostatistics.
+At the OSA, Dr. Miller manages the SC Alzheimer’s Disease Registry and focuses on aging research and program evaluation.
+Her primary responsibilities for OSA involve research, grant writing, preparation and publication of scientific manuscripts, and evaluation of current research projects.
 Her research interests include Alzheimer’s disease and related disorders, caregivers of individuals with Alzheimer’s disease, social epidemiology, survey development, and qualitative data analysis.